 Incoterms – What are they?

-The reason for the differences of terms are that each one sets out an agreement which governs the requirements of shipping that falls to buyers and sellers in cross border trade.
+The reason for the differences of terms is that each one sets out an agreement which governs the requirements and responsibilities of international trade that fall on buyers and sellers in cross-border transactions.
 The three types of shipping outlined above; being CIF, CFR or FOB are all agreements that are widely referred to as separate incoterms.

 Cost, Insurance and Freight

 As touched upon above, the difference is minimal between a CIF agreement and CFR agreement.
 The seller assumes the responsibility for all of the arrangement and transportation costs for shipping products to the agreed-upon destination port.
 The buyer will then assume all further responsibilities, including those relating to cost once the ship has reached port.

 The difference between CFR and CIF then being the presence of the minimum amount of marine insurance cover on the product that is being sold.
 The seller therefore holds all the same responsibility as in CFR but is also required to purchase insurance for the goods during transport.

 Similar to CFR, although FOB is another one of the most frequently used Incoterms it is often used without any reference to the Incoterm rules.
 Again, in these instances, it is up to the parties involved in the transaction to agree on what is meant and where responsibilities/ obligations fall.